Henrik Ruud Tovås

 Henrik Ruud Tovås (born 5 March 1987) is a Norwegian handball player.

-He hails from Langhus and played as a goalkeeper for Langhus IL in his youth, later SK Njård, Fet HK, Haslum HK (several periods), Haugaland HK, HC Leipzig, Elbflorenz Dresden and Bækkelagets SK until retiring in 2019.
-He was capped 8 times for Norway between 2011 and 2013.
+He hails from Langhus and played as a goalkeeper for Langhus IL in his youth, later SK Njård, Fet HK, Haslum HK (several periods), Haugaland HK, HC Leipzig, HC Elbflorenz Dresden and Bækkelagets SK until retiring in 2019.
+He was capped 11 times for Norway between 2011 and 2013.

 After retiring he started a career in Société Générale.